Jimmy Carter Hospitalized, Set To Undergo Procedure To Relieve Pressure On His Brain

 President Jimmy Carter has been hospitalized at Emory University Hospital in Atlanta, Georgia, according to a press release from the Carter Center.
 Carter is set to undergo a procedure on Tuesday morning that will relieve pressure on his brain.
 The pressure is said to be caused by bleeding that resulted from recent falls.

 “President Carter is resting comfortably, and his wife, Rosalynn, is with him,” the press release reads.

 Last month, Carter was taken to the hospital two separate times after falling at his home in Plains, Georgia.
-At the beginning of the month, Carter fell at home and suffered a black eye.
+At the beginning of the month, the former president fell at home and suffered a black eye.
 He also cut his forehead and needed 14 stitches above just above his brow, according to Fox News.

 Two weeks later, the 95-year-old was taken to Phoebe Sumter Medical Center for observation after another fall at his home.
-According to a press release, he suffered a minor pelvic fracture.
+According to a previous Carter Center press release, he suffered a minor pelvic fracture.
 He was released from the hospital a few days later and was said to be recuperating at home.

 President Carter has had a tough year.
 His last fall, in May, left him with a broken hip.